 Answer: A credit score is calculated using the information in your credit report, so a credit score can change as often as the information in your report changes.
 There are many different types of credit scores, and it's normal to have more than one.
 Scores can vary depending on what type of credit you're applying for or on what day the score is calculated.
 TransUnion uses the VantageScore® 3.0 credit score.
 Get more information about VantageScore.

 Generally, scoring models use credit report information that falls under six main categories to calculate a credit score:

 Answer: Payment history is the most important factor in calculating your credit scores because it shows how you've managed your finances, including whether you've made any late payments.
 Your credit history is also very important as it demonstrates how long you've been managing your accounts, when your last payments were made and any recent charges.

 Answer: Typically, the negative information on your credit report falls off 7 years after the date of first account delinquency.
 Bankruptcy information remains on your report for up to 10 years from the date filed, but it can be less depending on the type of bankruptcy.

-Positive information remains on your report for an average of 10 years from the day its corresponding account is closed.
-This information applies to loans like mortgages and car loans, the types of agreements that have fixed terms on the number of years for repayment.
+Positive information remains on your report for up to 10 years from the date of last activity on the account.
+This information applies to installment accounts like mortgages and car loans, which are the types of agreements that have fixed terms on the number of years for repayment.
 For revolving accounts, such as credit cards, your positive history will stay on your report for as long as the account is active.